 Leatherman custom blade engraving

-Another neat feature of many Leatherman multi-tools is that you can have the main blade custom-engraved on your FREE P4.
-Leatherman offers a range of patterns, such as constellations, wood-grain, and stars-and-stripes, or you can have custom lettering or a design engraved instead.
+Another neat feature of many Leatherman multi-tools is that you can have the main blade custom-engraved on your Leatherman FREE P4.
+The company offers a range of patterns, such as constellations, wood-grain, and stars-and-stripes, or you can have custom lettering or a design engraved instead.

 The blade engraving is a really nice touch if you’re looking to personalize a gift, or to make damn sure that everyone knows it is YOUR Leatherman because it has your name on it 😉